jzohrab/lwt/README.md

 * There were some bugs in LWT that were impossible to track down.
 For example, when adding multi-term expressions, LWT would sometimes find them, and sometimes miss them.
 Lute corrects those issues, and adds a series of automated tests to help track down those problems.
 * As a former dev, there were some things about LWT that I simply couldn't get behind: lack of automated testing, tough database management, tough architecture, etc.

-In summary, I felt that LWT was **an extremely important idea**, but I felt that **its implementation created barriers for its improvement**.
+In summary, I felt that LWT was **an extremely important idea**, but I felt that **its implementation made it hard to fix problems, and created barriers for its improvement**.

 Even if Lute doesn't become "the new LWT" that I hope it can be, perhaps it will be useful as a reference implementation.

 <hr />

-## Installation, usage, etc.
+# Installation, usage, etc.

 > TODO:docs - the docs for installation need work, and perhaps some things can be simplified, such as removing vhosts.